 A couple going through a foreclosure at the same time they're going through a divorce should consider a number of issues that might come up during the simultaneous processes, including: Who's responsible for the mortgage debt?
 How will the debt be repaid?
 What will happen to the house?

 A divorcing couple in foreclosure must first figure out whether the debt is the responsibility of a single spouse or both spouses.
 Did just one spouse sign the mortgage loan documents?
 Or did both spouses sign?
-As you know, signing a promissory note and mortgage has important legal and financial ramifications.
-(A promissory note is basically an IOU that contains the promise to repay the loan, as well as the terms for repayment.
-The mortgage provides security for the loan that is evidenced by a promissory note.)

 More often than not, both spouses will have co-signed the loan documents and will both be liable for the mortgage debt.

 If one spouse wants to keep the house after a divorce, that spouse can assume the entire mortgage loan, even if the other spouse is the only signer on the mortgage or both spouses are co-signers on the mortgage.
 This is true as long as the mortgage doesn't have language that specifically forbids an assumption.
 (See "Is There a Due-on-Sale Clause?" below.)

 While most home mortgages don't specifically forbid borrowers from assigning their rights and obligations under the mortgage to a third party, most of them do include something called a "due-on-sale clause."
 This type of clause states that if the property is sold or conveyed, then the entire loan balance will be accelerated (become due).
 Most mortgages contain a due on sale clause.